Hybrid organizational structure: Definition, best practices & examples

 Empowerment and job satisfaction

 These organizations emphasize empowerment, giving employees decision-making roles within their teams.
-This empowerment fosters a sense of respect and ownership among employees.
-They have a direct impact on the outcomes of their work.
+This empowerment fosters a sense of respect and ownership among employees, allowing them to have a direct impact on the outcomes of their work.

 Responsibility and social engagement